Bioscience Enterprise is not currently open for applications. Please check the sidebar for the relevant dates.

 Students gain an understanding of:

 - Life sciences, including fundamental concepts of basic science and how contemporary biological and medical research leads to exploitable science and commercial products;

 - Business, including commercial and analytical skills required in biotechnology and healthcare related businesses;

 - Management, including strategy, leadership, marketing and financing of technology companies;

 - Technology transfer, from academia to industry and from industry to industry, including the concepts of licensing, partnering, joint ventures, mergers and acquisitions;

 - Law and intellectual property frameworks, relating to companies, individuals and shareholders in different jurisdictions;

 - Social and ethical issues, including fundamental constraints when applying scientific research to the development of new bioscience products;

 - Global biotechnology, including comparisons of the current industry status in the UK, Europe, USA and elsewhere.

-Students completing this course usually continue their career in the life sciences commercial sector but a number also at the conclusion of the course apply for PhD research programmes in either science or management disciplines.
+Students completing this course usually continue their careers in the life sciences commercial sector or in specialist consulting firms or in their existing professional sector such as medicine or law.
+A number of graduates have successfully applied for PhD research programmes in either science or management disciplines.